buanet/docs/docs/projects/iobroker-docker-image/docs.md

 ### Backup

-The easiest way to backup your ioBroker configuration is to use the builtin `iobroker backup` command or the iobroker.backitup adapter like described at the official ioBroker Docs.
+The easiest way to backup your ioBroker configuration is to use the builtin `iobroker backup` command or the iobroker.backitup adapter like described at the [Official ioBroker Docs](https://www.iobroker.net/#en/documentation).

 You are also able to backup (e.g. tar or copy) the whole directory you mounted into your ioBroker container on the Docker host.

 ### Restore

-Restoring your Data can be done by using the ioBroker builtin options like `iobroker restore` command or the iobroker.backitup adapter like described at the official ioBroker Docs.
+Restoring your Data can be done by using the ioBroker builtin options like `iobroker restore` command or the iobroker.backitup adapter like described at the [Official ioBroker Docs](https://www.iobroker.net/#en/documentation).

-::: tip PRO TIP
+::: tip TIP
 When setting up a new container it is also possible to restore a backup by putting a single backup file into the empty folder which is mounted to /opt/iobroker in your ioBroker container.
 Please make sure the name of your backup file ends like this: `*_backupiobroker.tar.gz`.<br>
 The startup script of the container then will detect this backup file and restore it during the first start of the container.
 Please see container logs to follow the restore process and get more details!
 :::